Buying and Selling an HOA Property: Let’s Get This Thing Right

 Everyone hates being ‘nickeled and dimed’ by fees in a transaction.
 It is funny how a few hundred dollars on top of a six or seven figure purchase can cause so much consternation—hopefully, this subsection will bring you some peace of mind.
 At least you will know that the following fees are customary, reasonable, and legal.

 First up is the disclosure fee that we discussed in the section previous.
 Usually, the seller is assigned the responsibility to pay this fee to the HOA board to account for the time needed to collect all the required documentation to sell a property.
 Some states, like Arizona, have a statute on the books that explicitly sets an upper limit to how much an HOA may charge a member for this service ($400 dollars in Arizona).
 Generally speaking, you can expect an HOA disclosure fee ranging from $200 up to Arizona’s $400 limit.
-Although state-specific, if your HOA board is asking for more than $400 dollars for the disclosure fee (a significant amount more), it would be worth the time to investigate—we are here to help if you need—why the fee is so exorbitant.
+Although state-specific, if your HOA board is asking for more than $400 dollars for the disclosure fee (a significant amount more), it would be worth the time to investigate—why the fee is so exorbitant.

 It is a common error to conflate HOA disclosure fees with transfer fees.
 I have seen multiple inquiries where folks state something like “I thought the law said they could only charge me $400 dollars, and now I see a $4,500 fee to sell the property.”
 We will not make this mistake.